aaliraaza/MerakiAnalytics/README.md

 ![dashboard](https://user-images.githubusercontent.com/31105197/29453710-7f8b1642-8402-11e7-9f3f-99b90d96c39c.png)

-This solution is pre-configured with the Cisco Meraki settings but can be very easily tailored for other manufacturers.
+> **Note:** This solution is pre-configured with the Cisco Meraki settings but can be very easily tailored for other manufacturers.

 ## Requirements